NafisRayan/Mobile-Browser-Android-iOS/Readme.md

+# Mobile Browser Application

-The project is a mobile browser application developed using React Native.
-It's designed to provide users with a customized browsing experience on their mobile devices.
-Here's a breakdown of its functionalities and features:
+This project is a mobile browser application developed using React Native, designed to provide users with a customized browsing experience on their mobile devices.
+The application incorporates various features to enhance user interaction and customization.

-### Main Functionalities:
+## Main Functionalities

 1. **Web Content Display**: The core functionality of the application is to display web content within the app.
 This is achieved using the `WebViewComponent`, which is a React Native component that renders web content.